onelocom/knowledge-base/explanation/README.md

 Given a [data source](data-sources.md), [find files](find-files.md) and [display](display-files.md) them.

+* Given a source
+* Inspect the content
+* Extract the implicit structure (non-linear, graph)
+* And display it.

 ## Parts of Onelo

 According to _What's Onelo?_ we can define 2 parts: